DamesMakingGames/manual/manual/cmte-conflict-resolution.md

 # Meetings

-This committee does not meet on a set schedule.
+This is an ad hoc committee that does not meet on a set schedule.

 ## Current Members